-- The Trust targets a return in excess of CPI+1.5% p.a. after fees over rolling three year periods and to outperform the composite benchmark by 1%-1.5% p.a. after fees over a rolling five year periods. - Over the three and five year periods to 28 February 2023, the Trust returned 1.7% p.a. and 3.7% p.a. respectively, net of fees.
-This is slightly above the peer median. - The Trust has recorded volatility and drawdowns lower than the peer median over the same periods.
+- The Trust targets a return in excess of CPI+3.5% p.a. after fees over seven years and to outperform the composite benchmark by 1%-1.5% p.a. after fees over rolling five year periods. - Over the five years to 28 February 2023, the IOOF MultiSeries 70 Trust returned 6.1% p.a. net of fees, and performing above the peer median.
+On a three year basis, the Trust returned 4.7% p.a. net of fees, performing above the peer median. - The Trust has recorded volatility and drawdowns lower than the peer median over the same periods.
 This has led to a risk-adjusted return (as measured by the Sharpe ratio) being above the peer median over the three- and five-years to 28 February 2023.